HelloArtist/Architecture/README.md

   }
 ]
 ```
-  - We only use `HTTP GET` requests for communication between micro-services for now (no RESTfull, more of a emptyREST!)
+  - We only use `HTTP POST` requests with `"content-type": "application/json"` for communication between micro-services and JSON exists in message body.
   - Microservices should have a `/api` endpoint for this purpose
   - Each request consists of a JSON string in the following format:
 ```javascript